.

 The Fine Print

 Mary Logan (Jill Melford) asks old friend John Hunter to help.
 Her late father had taken out a policy with the Cranston Insurance Company, but they are refusing to pay up.
-It's that interesting old dilemma over whether a salesman's verbal assurances are worth anything.
+The crux is whether a salesman's verbal assurances are worth anything.
 As it is, she's been told the fine print of the policy contained a clause stating a ten year period has to elapse for the policy to be valid.
-There's not a lot she can do.

 His solution?
 He kills her.
-He leaves the home pretty smartly, but Cranston, his boss, orders him to go back and clean any fingerprints and destroy the policy.
+He panics, quickly exiting the home, but Cranston, his boss, orders him to go back and clean any fingerprints and destroy the policy.

 George Thomas was Mrs Little's brother.
 He now lives in an old people's home in Farnham.
-He admits he had recently argued with Agnes over her crooked insurance policy.
-He tells the police she had been in prison twice for robbery and blackmail.
+He admits he had recently argued with Agnes over her insurance policy.
+He informs the police inspector (Jack Melford- Hunter calls him 'Jack') she had been in prison twice for robbery and blackmail.

 The Cheaters Menu